bchao1/homography/README.md

 x (height)
 ```

-Referring to `homography/config.yaml`, four corners of the image `1.jpg`, starting from the origin in clockwise order, will be projected to the first entry of `coors`, which are four canvas coordinates:
+Referring to `homography/config.yaml`, the four corners of image `1.jpg`, starting from top-left in clockwise order, will be projected to the first entry of `coors`, which are four canvas coordinates:
 ```yaml
 coors:
   - top_left: